 What type of soil was the grape grown in?
 That can change the color, aroma, and acidity of the wine.
 Was it fermented in a barrel or stainless steel?
 Perhaps you’ve heard of wine with hints of vanilla, smoke, or oak.
 These all come from the barrel.
 Even topography effects taste.
 Are the vines located on a hillside, or valley?
 This can have a major impact.
-Still we wouldn’t have this nectar of the gods we love so much without one tiny singular factor: The grape itself.
+Still, we wouldn’t have wine without one singular factor: The grape itself.

 What is the difference between the grapes in my wine and the grapes on my breakfast table?
 Mostly the differences lie in the way they are bred or cultivated and when they are harvested.
 Table grapes are larger, thin skinned, and usually harvested when their sugar content is lower (usually around 15%).
 Wine grapes are smaller, thicker skinned (much of our wines aroma and taste is yielded from the skin so this is important!) and a higher sugar content.
 Sugar content varies from wine to wine.